cploutarchou/docker-rabbitmq-cluster/Readme.md

   - Creates .env from sample.env if missing.
 - make clean
   - Stops the stack and removes named volumes (data destructive).

+## Optional: Enable TLS via Nginx (AMQPS)
+You can terminate TLS on Nginx and forward plaintext AMQP to HAProxy, using the Makefile target that generates an Nginx stream config.

+- Prerequisites:
+  - Nginx installed locally on the host where clients connect.
+  - A valid certificate (e.g., from Let’s Encrypt) for your domain.
+- Command:
+  - make nginx-config DOMAIN=queue.example.com
+    - Optional variables:
+      - NGINX_STREAM_DIR: Destination directory for the generated config (auto-detected among /etc/nginx/streams-enabled, /etc/nginx/stream.d, /etc/nginx/conf.d, /etc/nginx/sites-enabled if not set)
+      - CERT_DIR: Certificate directory (defaults to /etc/letsencrypt/live/$DOMAIN)
+      - CERT_FULLCHAIN: Full chain cert path (overrides CERT_DIR)
+      - CERT_KEY: Private key path (overrides CERT_DIR)
+      - LISTEN_PORT: Public TLS port (default 5671)
+      - BACKEND_HOST/BACKEND_PORT: Where to forward traffic (defaults 127.0.0.1:5672)
+- Notes:
+  - A sample Nginx stream config is provided at nginx-rabbitmq.sample.conf for reference.
+  - The generated config is named nginx-rabbitmq-$DOMAIN.conf and Nginx is tested and reloaded automatically.
+  - After this, clients can connect using amqps://USER:PASS@queue.example.com:5671/VHOST

+## Automated TLS Setup with Certbot (interactive)
+This repository includes an interactive helper that will:
+- Ask you to confirm DNS is correctly configured for your domain.
+- Install Nginx and Certbot if missing (Debian/Ubuntu and RHEL/CentOS/Alma/Rocky supported).
+- Obtain a Let’s Encrypt certificate using the HTTP-01 challenge.
+- Optionally generate the Nginx AMQPS stream config and reload Nginx.

+Quick start (on the host where Nginx will run):
+- Using Make (recommended):
+  - make tls-setup DOMAIN=queue.example.com EMAIL=admin@example.com
+    - This will prompt you to confirm DNS, install prerequisites, obtain the cert, generate the Nginx config, test, and reload.
+- Or run the script directly:
+  - sudo DOMAIN=queue.example.com EMAIL=admin@example.com ./setup-certbot.sh
+  - Then generate the Nginx config:
+    - make nginx-config DOMAIN=queue.example.com

+Requirements and notes:
+- You must run on the public-facing host for the domain, and have TCP port 80 reachable from the internet for the HTTP-01 challenge.
+- The script temporarily stops Nginx (if running) to use Certbot’s standalone authenticator, then starts Nginx again.
+- Certificates are stored under /etc/letsencrypt/live/$DOMAIN.
+- After running tls-setup, AMQPS will be exposed via Nginx on port 5671 by default, forwarding to HAProxy on 5672.